1.5 Missing child

 - The staff will feel worried about the child, especially the key person or the designated carer responsible for the safety of that child for the outing.
 They may blame themselves and their feelings of anxiety and distress will rise as the length of time the child is missing increases.

 - Staff may be the understandable target of parental anger and they may be afraid.
-The Nursery Manager will ensure that staff under investigation are not only fairly treated but receive support while feeling vulnerable.
+The Manager/Deputy Manager needs to ensure that staff under investigation are not only fairly treated but receive support while feeling vulnerable.

 - The parents will feel angry, and fraught.
-They may want to blame staff and may single out one staff member over others; they may direct their anger at the Nursery Manager.
-When dealing with a distraught and angry parent, there should always be two members of staff, one of whom is the Nursery Manager and the other should be the Nursery Director of the management committee or representative.
+They may want to blame staff and may single out one staff member over others; they may direct their anger at the Manager/Deputy Manager.
+When dealing with a distraught and angry parent, there should always be two members of staff, one of whom is the Nursery Manager/Deputy Manager and the other should be one of the Nursery Directors or a member of the Management Committee.
 No matter how understandable the parent’s anger may be, aggression or threats against staff are not tolerated, and the police should be called.

 - The other children are also sensitive to what is going on around them.
 They too may be worried.
 The remaining staff caring for them need to be focused on their needs and must not discuss the incident in front of them.
 They should answer children’s questions honestly but also reassure them.

 - In accordance with the severity of the final outcome, staff may need counselling and support.
 If a child is not found, or is injured, or worse, this will be a very difficult time.
-The Nursery Director will use their discretion to decide what action to take.
+The Nursery Directors and Management Committee will use their discretion to decide what action to take.

 - Staff must not discuss any missing child incident with the press without taking advice.